Shari Redstone: 2016–2025

-On February 3, 2016, her father resigned as CBS executive chairman after questions arose about his mental competency.
+In February 2016, her father resigned as CBS executive chairman after questions arose about his mental competency.
 CBS's board then offered Shari Redstone the position of non-executive chair, but she declined.
 The CBS board announced that Les Moonves replaced Sumner Redstone as chairman.
 In 2016, Redstone, who at the time was vice chairperson of CBS and Viacom and president of National Amusements (the controlling shareholder of CBS and Viacom), gave the following statement on succession: "my father's Trust states his intention that I succeed him as (non-executive) Chairman at CBS and Viacom, and also names me as a Trustee after his death."
 She stated that she wanted the chairs of each company to be "not a Trustee of my father's trust or otherwise intertwined in Redstone family matters," and she nominated Les as the CBS chair.

 In February 2016, against Shari Redstone's desires, Viacom's board of directors named Philippe Dauman, already the CEO and president, the chairman, replacing Sumner Redstone.

 In January 2018, The Wall Street Journal reported that Shari Redstone was pushing for CBS to merge with Viacom, with Redstone also gathering names for new board members at CBS.

-In August 2019, the Associated Press reported that Shari Redstone had become the chair of the board for the reuniting of CBS and Viacom as ViacomCBS, today known as Paramount Global.
+In August 2019, the Associated Press reported that Shari Redstone had become the chair of the board for the reuniting of CBS and Viacom as ViacomCBS, later known as Paramount Global.

 In May 2020, she was named as a defendant in a lawsuit filed by the Bucks County Retirement Fund and the International Union of Operating Engineers, over the perceived "destruction of value" caused by the CBS and Viacom merger.
 In January 2021, a Delaware judge said former CBS shareholders could sue Shari Redstone for pressuring the company to enter the merger, and in 2022, Redstone and Viacom sued a group of insurers for refusing to cover legal bills incurred by the court battle.

-In July 2024, it was announced that Redstone would sell to independent film studio Skydance Media, founded by film producer David Ellison, her family's "controlling" interest in Paramount Global, in a merger agreement that would give birth to a corporation valued approximately $28 billion.
+In July 2024, it was announced that Redstone would sell her family’s controlling interest in Paramount Global to independent film studio Skydance Media, founded by film producer David Ellison, in a merger agreement that would create a corporation valued approximately $28 billion.

-On August 7th 2025, Paramount Global and Skydance Media closed the transaction forming Paramount Skydance Corporation.
-By this, Redstone family left Viacom-related company's control after 38 years.
+In August 2025, Paramount Global and Skydance Media closed the transaction, forming Paramount Skydance Corporation and ending the Redstone family’s 38 years of control of Viacom and related companies.

 From 2025

-In September, 2025 Redstone became director of board of studio Sipur.
+In September 2025, Redstone became Chair of the Board of the Israeli-based Studio Sipur, famous for its Emmy-winning 2024 documentary We Will Dance Again about the October 7th attacks of 2023.

 Personal life

-Redstone married and later divorced Rabbi Ira A. Korff, and they have three children.
-Her ex-husband was president and director of National Amusements until two years after they divorced.
+Redstone married and later divorced Rabbi Ira A. Korff, and they have three children, Tyler, Kimberlee and Brandon.
+Her ex-husband was president and director of National Amusements until 1994, two years after the divorce.